 Concerns in regard to AI Voices for Audiobooks

-However, AI voices might work out decently for Nonfiction and textbooks, which don’t require a lot of emoting.
+However, AI voices might work out decently for some types of nonfiction and textbooks, which don’t require a lot of emoting.
 But why would we pay for that instead of just using a text-to-speech app in the first place?

 Related article: Audiobooks vs Reading Print/Ebooks